brev/numenta-web/numenta.com/pages/htm-studio/terms.md

 ---
-htmlmin: true
-isPage: false
+title: HTM Studio Terms and Conditions
 ---

-## HTM Studio Terms and Conditions

 **Numenta is happy to license HTM Studio to you if you accept all of the terms and conditions contained in this Agreement.
 By accepting this agreement and